SEM-Qi/tag_riak/README.md

 # Server to Riak Interface

 ## This is Team QI's Riak interface layer, sitting between the data server and Riak.
+Designed to be started as a dependency of tw_data_server but can be run as a standalone app

 ### Installation

-* Please note.
-This installation procedure may not have been implemented yet.
-This is only valid for unix-like systems.
+*This is only valid for unix-like systems.
 You will need `make` and `git` on your system.

 Start by cloning the repository: